snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 <h2 id="pii-salt">3.
 Adding a salt for hashing</h2>

-In order to make it harder for the hashed data to be identified we have responded to community feedback and have added salt to the hashing pseudonymization as standard (thank you [falshparker82][issue-3648]).
-Salt is simply a string that is appended to the end of the string that is going to be hashed, that makes it a lot harder, if not impossible, for someone to simply hash all the possible values of a field and try to match the hash to the pseudonymized values, thus providing an additional layer of protection for PII data.
+In order to make it harder for the hashed PII data to be identified, we have responded to community feedback and  added the option of a salt to the hashing pseudonymization.
+Many thanks to [falschparker82][falschparker82] of JustWatch for advocating for this approach in [issue #3648][issue-3648].

+The salt is simply a string that is appended to the end of the string that is going to be hashed; this makes it a lot harder, if not impossible, for someone to "brute force" the pseudonymized data by hashing all the possible values of a field and trying to match the hash.

-The new setting is simply a new field in the configuration for the enrichment (see [adding salt][#pii-salt] and [upgrading][#upgrading]).
+The new setting is simply a new field in the configuration for the enrichment - see [our Upgrading section](#upgrading) for further details.
 The salt should remain secret in order to ensure that protection against brute-forcing the hashed values is achieved.

-As mentioned above adding salt is simply achieved by adding a new field to the updated pii enrichment configuration.
-A fragment of that configuration would then look like this (see [upgrading][#upgrading] for a full example):

-{% highlight json %}
-"strategy": {
-  "pseudonymize": {
-    "hashFunction": "SHA-1",
-    "salt": "pepper123"
-  }
-}
-{% endhighlight %}

-In this case the salt is simply set to the string `pepper123` which is the appended to every string before hashing.

-*IMPORTANT* Please note that changing the salt will change the hash of the same value and joining with fields in the event store will become *much more* complicated.
+**Important:** note that changing the salt will change the hash of the same value, which will make working with values pre- and post-salt change much more complicated.

 <h2 id="pii-bugfix">4.
-An important bug fix</h2>
+Fixing an important bug</h2>

 With our R100 introduction of the PII Enrichment, there was a known issue in one of the underlying libraries that we believed to be harmless; unfortunately we have since identified that it *can* cause problems downstream in the pipeline.